Lateralus138/blackhosts/README.md

 #### Latest Branch Build Status

 **NOTE**:These are generated with my original workflow from the secondary relative branches of this repository.
 These will soon be discontinued in favor of files wtih a different versioning system.
-The current files will be a *`Continuous Build`* and each version of the continuous build will also have a second archive versioning with a number system<sup>[see example below] bashed on the year multiplied by the numbered day of that year.</sup>.
+The current files will be a *`Continuous Build`* and each version of the continuous build will also have a second archive versioning with a number system<sup>[see example below]</sup> based on the year multiplied by the numbered day of that year.

 New Archive Version Example: `v1.0.109134`